flycrum/mmm-typed-vuex/README.md

-# mmm-typed-vuex (beta 2)
+# mmm-typed-vuex (beta 3)
 Vuex and TypeScript living in harmony with one another.

 We're talking:
 * no more string references in your Vue components
 * no more guess work as to the structure of your store
 * typed state values, mutation / action payloads, and more!
-* simplify even further by getting rid of mapState, mapActions, mapMutations, and mapGetters
+* simplify even further by getting rid of mapState, mapActions, mapMutations, and mapGetters (optional)
 * dispatch actions, get state, etc from anywhere in your code via a single-line command!
 * it's easier than ever to dispatch events from other modules